Feeding patterns and diet - children 6 months to 2 years

 8 to 12 MONTHS OF AGE

 At this age, you can offer finger foods in small amounts.
-Your baby will probably let you know he is ready to start feeding himself by grabbing the food or spoon with his hand.
+Your baby will probably let you know they are ready to start feeding themselves by grabbing the food or spoon with their hand.

 Good finger foods include: